Multi-Agent Support

 Context Prime

-thrum context prime --json # Structured JSON for LLM consumption
+thrum prime --json # Structured JSON for LLM consumption

 See Context Management for full documentation including output format, graceful degradation behavior, and use cases.